RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 This section documents the `multirom` console tool used to generate UF2 images (`multirom.uf2`) that program the PicoVerse 2040 cartridge.

-In it default behavior, the `multirom` tool scans MSX ROM files in a directory and packages them into a single UF2 image that can be flashed to the Raspberry Pi Pico.
+In its default behavior, the `multirom` tool scans MSX ROM files in a directory and packages them into a single UF2 image that can be flashed to the Raspberry Pi Pico.
 The resulting image typically contains the Pico firmware, the MultiROM MSX menu ROM, a configuration area describing each ROM entry, and the ROM payloads themselves.

+> **Note:** A maximum of 128 ROMs can be included in a single image, with a total size limit of aproximately 16 MB.

 Depending on the options provided, `multirom` can also produce UF2 images that boot directly into a custom firmware instead of the MultiROM menu.
 For example, options can be used to produce UF2 files with a firmware that implements the Nextor OS.
 In this mode, the Pico’s USB‑C port can be used as a mass‑storage device for loading ROMs, DSKs, and other files from Nextor (for example, via SofaRun).